wp-plugins/juicedmetrics/readme.txt

 == Arbitrary section ==

-JuicedMetrics is in active development and version control, revisions, updates and enhancements are being developed to better serve you and provide enhanced value.
+Juiced Metrics is in active development and version control, revisions, updates and enhancements are being developed to better serve you and provide enhanced value.

 == Changelog ==